autosome-ru/human_legnet/README.md

 # Summary

-This repository contains the code to reproduce the results of MRPA-LegNet, a variant of LegNet [doi:10.1093/bioinformatics/btad457] specifically modified and optimized for predicting gene expression from human massive parallel reporter assays in K562, HepG2, and WTC11 cell lines.
+This repository contains the code to reproduce the results of MRPA-LegNet, a variant of LegNet [doi:10.1093/bioinformatics/btad457]
+[https://github.com/autosome-ru/LegNet/] that was specifically modified and optimized for predicting gene expression from human massive parallel reporter assays performed with human K562, HepG2, and WTC11 cell lines.

 # Setting up environment
 Please install all requirements with `environment.txt` or `environment.yml` with `conda` (see [https://conda.io/projects/conda/en/latest/user-guide/install/index.html]) `mamba` (see [https://mamba.readthedocs.io/en/latest/mamba-installation.html]):